 Graduate Students

-Highly motivated students with interests in rendering, wave-optical light transport, or computational optics are encouraged to apply to the University of Waterloo Computer Science MMath or PhD graduate programs, and list me as a potential advisor.
+Highly motivated students seeking a PhD with a focus on rendering, wave-optical light transport, or computational optics are encouraged to apply to the University of Waterloo Computer Science doctorate program, and list me as a potential advisor.

 Information about the admissions process can be found here.
 All (full-time) graduate students receive funding.
 See funding information, tuition and fees, and rough estimates of living costs.
 If you wish to apply, please get in touch close to the application deadline.
 Preference will be given to students with a sufficient background in mathematics or physics, who are able to demonstrate relevant research interests (just “I’d like to to do research in rendering” is unfortunately not enough), and some research experience.